FAQs about family history

 I have heard that I can do my family history research by accessing internet sites from home?

 While the internet has provided access to a lot of family history information and documents, it cannot replace the accumulated experience of our volunteers, who can help newcomers to avoid the pitfalls, guide you to the records you need, and put you in touch with others with similar interests.
-You should use the internet with caution; not everything may be accurate.
+You should use the internet with caution; not everything is on the internet or may not be accurate.

 I'd like to learn more about genealogy and family history.
 How should I go about this?